RobReho/exproblab2/README.md

 ### Compontents Diagram
 ![Alt Text](https://github.com/RobReho/exproblab2/blob/main/media/erl2_comp.PNG)
-In this architecture is composed by six c++ nodes that are the action intefaces of ROSplan, one c++ node that implements the oracle behaviour that is generating hints and giving the solution ID.
+n this architecture, it is composed of six C++ nodes that are the action interfaces of ROSplan, one C++ node that implements the oracle behavior that generates hints and gives the solution ID.
 Other three nodes implement the necessary services for the game.
-The "plan_update" node calls the ROSplan servers to dispach a plan and start the game.
-As long as the dispatch response is False the ROSplan services are called and the knowledge base updated by deleting the "hint_taken" and "hypothesis_consistent" predicates in order to restart with the initial conditions in case an action fails.
+The "plan_update" node calls the ROSplan servers to dispatch a plan and start the game.
+As long as the dispatch response is false, the ROSplan services are called, and the knowledge base is updated by deleting the "hint_taken" and "hypothesis_consistent" predicates to restart with the initial conditions in case an action fails.
 The node "simulation" is the oracle of the game.
-It generates hints relative to 6 different IDs.
-One of the ID is associated with the winning hypothesis, while all the others generates random hints that can sometimes also be defective.
+It generates hints relative to six different IDs.
+One of the IDs is associated with the winning hypothesis, while all the others generate random hints that can sometimes also be defective.
 The node also implements the server callback that gives back the winning ID.

-The node "myhint" handle the processing of the hints and the ARMOR requests.
-It subscribes to the topic /oracle_hint, and receives all the hints detected by the robot.
-The hint is examined and only the well formed hints are advertised to the topic /good_hint.
-The node is also the client for the sevice /oracle_solution as it asks for the winning ID and compares it with the consistent ID from the ontology.
-It also sincronizes the communication with the rosplane interfaces, returning booleans as result for the rosplan actions.
+The node "myhint" handles the processing of the hints and the ARMOR requests.
+It subscribes to the topic /oracle_hint and receives all the hints detected by the robot.
+The hint is examined, and only the well-formed hints are advertised to the topic /good_hint.
+The node is also the client for the service /oracle_solution as it asks for the winning ID and compares it with the consistent ID from the ontology.
+It also synchronizes the communication with the ROSplan interfaces, returning booleans as a result for the ROSplan actions.

 The node "go_to_oracle" enables the robot to move to a specific location while facing a designated direction.
 Initially, the robot aligns itself with the desired direction and progresses towards the goal.
 After arriving at the target coordinates, the robot adjusts its orientation by rotating itself to the correct position.
 The angular and linear velocities are determined by the user_interface node and are transmitted via the /cmd_vel topic.
-If the action server's client cancels the goal, all velocities are set to zero and the action server is preempted.
+If the action server's client cancels the goal, all velocities are set to zero, and the action server is preempted.
 This action service is called by all the ROSplan nodes that require the robot to move between points, which are "LeaveOracle", "GoToNextPoint", and "GoToOracle".

 The node FromHomeAction.cpp implements the action defined in the domain as move_from_home.
 This action implements the motion of the robot from the home position to a predefined waypoint.
-We can see the same behaviour from the nodes ToHomeAction.cpp (for the action go_home) and MoveAction.cpp ( for the action goto_waypoint).
-These three nodes implements the exact same behavior but they are associated to three different action in the domain since there is the need to recognize the home position with a predicate that needs to be set to true and false when the robot reaches the home position or moves from the home position.
+We can see the same behavior from the nodes ToHomeAction.cpp (for the action go_home) and MoveAction.cpp (for the action goto_waypoint).
+These three nodes implement the exact same behavior, but they are associated with three different actions in the domain since there is the need to recognize the home position with a predicate that needs to be set to true and false when the robot reaches the home position or moves from the home position.
 All three nodes call the action server go_to_point that is implemented in the node go_to_point.py.
-The node go_to_point.py implements the motion of the robot as an action server; it receives a desired position and orientation and it sends the required velocities to the robot.
-The motion is divided in three phases:
+The node go_to_point.py implements the motion of the robot as an action server; it receives a desired position and orientation and sends the required velocities to the robot.
+The motion is divided into three phases:

 ROSplan action interfaces:

-- LeaveOracle.cpp: Rosplan action called when the planner dispatches the action "leave_oracle" it moves the robot to the position of the first waypoint by calling the action server "go_to_point".
+- LeaveOracle.cpp: Rosplan action called when the planner dispatches the action "leave_oracle".
+It moves the robot to the position of the first waypoint by calling the action server "go_to_point".

-- CollectHint.cpp: implements the behaviour for the robot when the planner dispatches the action "collect_hint".
-It moves the arm to catch the hints by calling the moveit sever.
+- CollectHint.cpp: Implements the behavior for the robot when the planner dispatches the action "collect_hint".
+It moves the arm to catch the hints by calling the MoveIt server.

-- GoToNextPoint.cpp: Rosplan action called when the planner dispatches the action (go_to_next_point).
-It moves the robot to the desired waypoint retrieved by the rosplan dispatch message by calling the action server "go_to_point".
+- GoToNextPoint.cpp: Rosplan action called when the planner dispatches the action "go_to_next_point".
+It moves the robot to the desired waypoint retrieved by the ROSPlan dispatch message by calling the action server "go_to_point".

-- CompleteQuery.cpp: Rosplan action called when the planner dispatches the action (complete_query).
-The callback calls the server of /checkcomplete service to check if there are any ID that have collected at least three hints and check if they form a consistent hypothesis.
-The action returns succesfully if at least one hypothesis is consistent, it fails otherwise.
+- CompleteQuery.cpp: Rosplan action called when the planner dispatches the action "complete_query".
+The callback calls the server of the "/checkcomplete" service to check if there are any IDs that have collected at least three hints and check if they form a consistent hypothesis.
+The action returns successfully if at least one hypothesis is consistent, it fails otherwise.

-- GoToOracle.cpp: Rosplan action called when the planner dispatches the action (go_to_oracle).
+- GoToOracle.cpp: Rosplan action called when the planner dispatches the action "go_to_oracle".
 It moves the robot to the Oracle position 0.0 by calling the action server "go_to_point".

--  SolutionQuery.cpp: Rosplan action called when the planner dispatches the action (solution_query).
-It calls the service /ask_solution asking the node "myhint" to retrieve the winning ID from the node "simulation" and compare it to the consistent hypothesis saved in the array "cIDs".
-The action is succesful if the IDs are the same, it fails otherwise.
+- SolutionQuery.cpp: Rosplan action called when the planner dispatches the action "solution_query".
+It calls the service "/ask_solution" asking the node "myhint" to retrieve the winning ID from the node "simulation" and compare it to the consistent hypothesis saved in the array "cIDs".
+The action is successful if the IDs are the same, it fails otherwise.

 ## Installation and Running
 This project needs some external packages.
 You can install them in your ROS workspace: